louisdiep/louisdiep.github.io/README.md

 ## Features
 - Responsive design
 - Projects section with links to GitHub repositories
-- Art gallery to showcase my artwork
+- Art gallery to showcase artworks
+- Custom icons

 ## How to use
 - Visit my website at https://louisdiep.github.io